FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Introduction

 \section{Introduction}

-Multibody dynamics simulation is relevant in engineering design and scientific computation, with applications in numerous fields, e.g., robotics \cite{featherstone2008rigid}, vehicle and train dynamics \cite{shabana2020dynamics}, biomechanics \cite{delp2007opensim}, and molecular dynamics \cite{schlick2010molecular}, to name a few.
-Traditionally, modeling multibody systems has relied on first-principles approaches such as Newton-Euler \cite{wittenburg2008dynamics}, Lagrangian \cite{goldstein2002safko}, or Hamiltonian mechanics \cite{marsden1999introduction}.
-While these classical methods provide accurate and interpretable models, they are challenged in scenarios where the underlying dynamics are partially unknown, highly complex, or subject to unmodeled effects such as friction, contact forces, or material nonlinearities \cite{glocker2013set}.
+Multibody dynamics is relevant in simulation-based engineering, with applications in numerous fields, e.g., robotics \cite{liu2025nonlinear}, vehicle and train dynamics \cite{archut2025real,weilguny2025comparison}, biomechanics \cite{abdullah2024multibody}, \updatedText{aircraft dynamics \cite{zhou2025dynamic}} and molecular dynamics \cite{sun2024graph}, to name a few.
+Traditionally, modeling multibody systems has relied on first-principles approaches such as Newton-Euler formulations \cite{shabana1990dynamics}, Lagrangian mechanics \cite{bauchau2009scaling}, and Hamiltonian mechanics \cite{chadaj2017parallel}.
+While these classical methods provide accurate and interpretable models, they are challenged in scenarios where the underlying dynamics are partially unknown, highly complex, or subject to unmodeled effects such as friction, contact forces, or material nonlinearities \cite{flores2023contact}.